arXiv/accessibility2024/source/event-deafhub.md

 ## Goal
-Raise awareness of DeafHub as a resource for the deaf researcher community.
+Raise awareness of Deaf Hub as a resource for the deaf researcher community.

 ## Intended Audience
 Any professionals interested in supporting deaf researchers.